Is Coconut Yogurt Healthy? [Pros & Cons]

 // The good //

-- If you’re vegan, paleo, lactose intolerant or follow a low FODMAP diet, then coconut yogurt can be a great alternative to dairy options.
-Look for one with added probiotics!
+- Coconut yogurt is plant-based, which ticks the box for many people.
+If you’re vegan or lactose intolerant, then coconut yogurt can be a great alternative to dairy options.

 - The flavour is quite pleasant (though the texture is a little questionable) and it can generally be used in a recipe that calls for dairy yogurt!
 I personally prefer the taste of coconut yogurt to soy yogurt – but prefer the texture of soy varieties.